 Cardiovascular disease is an immensely lifestyle-based condition that can be addressed through our diet.
 Recommended diets for individuals at risk for cardiovascular disease involve regiments to decrease fat, cholesterol, and salt intake, while increasing fruit, vegetable, and fiber content.
 This regiment is similar to the guidelines enlisted by the Mediterranean diet, a cultural diet consisting of fruits, vegetables, legumes, low amounts of red meat, and moderate amounts of red wine.
 These precautions have been shown to induce weight loss, lower blood pressure, reduce LDL (bad cholesterol), as well as inflate antioxidant and good cholesterol levels in the blood.
 These chemical amendments in the body can have tremendous benefits on heart health and body composition.

-A recent study summarized the findings of implementing a diet similar to the Mediterranean diet in patients with EKSD to observe potential benefits that had been seen with cardiovascular disease patients.
+A recent study summarized the findings of implementing a diet similar to the Mediterranean diet in patients with ESKD to observe potential benefits that had been seen with cardiovascular disease patients.
 Since these chronic conditions overlap and enforce each other, similar diets may induce similar beneficial effects.
-Vitamin supplementation and fish oil pills were utilized to ensure proper nutrition in EKSD patients who may struggle to meet daily requirements.
-Dialysis treatment is common to manage EKSD; this involves side effects that cause lessened appetite and restrictions on protein intake.
+Vitamin supplementation and fish oil pills were utilized to ensure proper nutrition in ESKD patients who may struggle to meet daily requirements.
+Dialysis treatment is common to manage ESKD; this involves side effects that cause lessened appetite and restrictions on protein intake.

 Fish and fish oil pills are beneficial to human nutrition due to the concentration of omega-3 fatty acids, which are not naturally produced in the human body.
 Omega 3 and 6 fatty acids are known to maintain anti-inflammatory effects, which could remedy cardiovascular conditions.
 While improving blood flow with anti-inflammation, these fatty acids can also lower fat content in the blood via triglycerides.